RyanSyme/house-of-sock/README.md

 The main target audience for House of Sock are:
 - Age 18 - 50 as the products are light hearted but not childish.
 - Users who love socks.
-- Users who like to show their humor in their clothing choices.
+- Users who like to show their humour in their clothing choices.
 - Users looking for a slightly unusual take on the 'socks for christmas/birthday' gifts for loved ones.

 The objective of this website is to provide users that love socks with an application that allows them to sign up, login, purchase or 'wishlist' their favorite socks and store their delivery information for a speed service on their return.